civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    Bug that prevent the disbanding of units in neutral territory
 Fixed:    Diplomacy screen size that was too large
 Added:    Nation Flags to replace diploamt flags for diplomacy
-Added:    Religion Database for future use                                           # So in other words you have added nothing for the modder and the player.
 Changed:  BarbarianSpawnBarbarian code to limit Barbarians overrunning
           the entire map
 Added:    DebugAI profile option - display AI goals for units

 2007-03-22 (revision 707)
-Fixed:    Rules screen so it works                                                   # Very informative
+Fixed:    Rules screen enabled with new play options
-Fixed:    Crash for Alex Scenario caused by Special Icons                            # What about a whole sentence?
 Added:    Affects of SectarianHappiness value displays in CityWindow
 Added:    New Options
 - Rules Screen
-   One City Challenge   Human player can't build settlers                            # Here are a lot of spaces.
-   City Capture Options rlic message with option on/off                              # What is rlic?
-   Revolt Insurgents    revolting cities spawn barbarians RevoltCasualties     revolting cities lose random population BarbarianSpawnBarbarian risk dependent barbarians spawn more SectarianHappiness   more unhappiness in cities of a different style
+   One City Challenge   Human player can't build settlers City Capture Options slic message with option on/off Revolt Insurgents    revolting cities spawn barbarians RevoltCasualties     revolting cities lose random population BarbarianSpawnBarbarian risk dependent barbarians spawn more SectarianHappiness   more unhappiness in cities of a different style
 - Graphics screen
-   Smooth Borders       show original or icon                                         # Here are a lot of spaces.
-And what does this mean?
+   Smooth Borders       show original pixel line or border icon
 - Gameplay Screen
    City Capture Options slic message with can be toggled on/off
 Changed:    Database flags for modders:
 - TerrainImprovementDB
-   BonusFoodExport      now randomly generate a food value to every city              # Here are a lot of spaces.
-And what kind of thing are we talking? (wonder, unit, building, etc?)
-   BonusGoldExport      now randomly generate a gold value to every city              # Here are a lot of spaces.
-And what kind of thing are we talking? (wonder, unit, building, etc?)
+   BonusFoodExport      TerrainImprovement randomly generates a food value that
+                        is divided equally to each city BonusGoldExport      TerrainImprovement randomly generates a gold value that is divided equally to each city

 2007-03-12 (revision 705)
 Fixed:    Crash caused by SectarianHappiness because the founder civ was
           destroyed
 Fixed:    Crash caused by Sink code
-Added:    ShowCityIcon for Wonders and buildings (uses mapicons in               # That's database stuff.
-And there is no ConceptIcon database.
-Even if the file is called like this.
-          concepticon.txt)
-Added:    IsReligionIcon to wonders and buildings (uses mapicons in              # That's database stuff.
-And there is no ConceptIcon database.
-Even if the file is called like this.
-          concepticon.txt)
 Added:    Graphic window option to show/hide Army Names
 Added:    Graphics window option to show/hide nation flags
 Added:    New strategies.txt that emphasizes more city captures
 Fixed:    Location of Nation Flag is now right of the herald
-Fixed:    Army stack now done by drawingstring not icons                         # What is a drawingstring?
-And why do you dare to release unfinish stuff?
-You must have seen that you still need to scale and center the text.
 Deleted:  Old IsReligion# system
-Added:    New database flags for modders:
-- WonderDB
-   ShowCityIcon         displays a map icon behind the city                      # Here are a lot of spaces.
-And are we talking about units, orders or whatever?
-   IsReligionIcon       displays a map icon under city name                      # Here are a lot of spaces.
-And are we talking about units, orders or whatever?
-- BuildingDB
-   ShowCityIcon         displays a map icon behind the city                      # Here are a lot of spaces.
-And are we talking about units, orders or whatever?
-   IsReligionIcon       displays a map icon under city name                      # Here are a lot of spaces.
-And are we talking about units, orders or whatever?

 2007-03-01 (Revision 693)
 Added:    Hostile terrain hp cost is now based on barbarian risk